Scene + Heard 2026 Week Two

 Rehearsed reading of lady on the rock, a fly on the wall tragicomic tale narrated by the iconic Dublin statue.
 Blending humour with gothic surrealism, the play presents vignettes from Maureen’s life, as observed from her windowsill.

-Warnings: Violence, Strong Language, Distressing Scenes
+Warnings: Violence, Strong Language, Distressing Scenes, Partial Nudity

 WRITTEN + PRODUCED BY: Jack Maguire